velezj/family-rpg-1/march-2021/characters/bo-falthon-sheet.md

 channel divinity • 1 / short rest

-`    your oath allows you to channel divine energy to fuel magical effects. when you use your channel divinity, you choose which option to use. you must then finish a short or long rest to use your channel divinity again. some channel divinity effects require saving throws (dc 13). `
+`    your oath allows you to channel divine energy to fuel magical effects. when you use your channel divinity, you choose which option to use. you must then finish a short or long rest to use your channel divinity again. some channel divinity effects require saving throws (dc 11). `

-divine sense • 3 / long rest as an action, you can detect good and evil. until the end of your next turn, you can sense anything affected by the hallow spell or know the location of any celestial, fiend, undead within 60 ft. that is not behind total cover. you can use this feature 3 times per long rest.
+divine sense • 1 / long rest as an action, you can detect good and evil. until the end of your next turn, you can sense anything affected by the hallow spell or know the location of any celestial, fiend, undead within 60 ft. that is not behind total cover. you can use this feature 1 times per long rest.

 lay on hands pool • 30 / long rest

 `    you have a pool of healing power that can restore 30 hp per long rest. as an action, you can touch a creature to restore any number of hp remaining in the pool, or 5 hp to either cure a disease or neutralize a poison affecting the creature. `

-### bonus actions {#bonus_actions}
+### reactions

-channel divinity: fury of the tides
+protection

 # Features/Traits